How to Use Flexbox

 CSS

 You can make a similar layout including a sidebar.
 In this example we use a media query to position the sidebar below the content when the device width is below a certain amount using flex-direction: column-reverse.
 This also illustrates how you can next different instances of display: flex and switch between different flex-direction values.
 In this example I use margin-bottom: auto instead of flex: 1 since the latter would cause the content div to move to the bottom of the screen when using flex-direction: column-reverse.
-You can test this in your browser by shrinking the width. * You are already seeing the column layout if your are viewing on a mobile device.
+You can test this in your browser by shrinking the width.

 HTML